Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Shaken honeycomb optical lattices and single-body topology

-A periodical Hamiltonian is decomposed into a Fourier transformation that $\hat{H}'(t) = \sum_{l \in \mathbb{Z}} \hat{H}_l e^{il \Omega t} $.
+A periodic Hamiltonian is decomposed into a Fourier transformation that $\hat{H}'(t) = \sum_{l \in \mathbb{Z}} \hat{H}_l e^{il \Omega t} $.
 When $\Omega$ is large, we obtain an effective time-indepedent Floquet Hamiltonian $\hat{H}_{fl}$ based on high frequency expansion method \cite{goldman2014periodically,Eckardt2015NJP,2003Effective,2015Universal}.
 We rewrite the effective Floquet Hamiltonian $\hat{H}_{fl}$ based on the nearest-neighbor (NN), next-nearest-neighbor (NNN), next-next-nearest-neighbor (NNNN), and next-next-next-nearest-neighbor (NNNNN) hoppings, \textit{i.e.}

-where $\langle\cdot\rangle$, $\langle\langle\cdot\rangle\rangle$, $\langle\langle\langle\cdot\rangle\rangle\rangle$, and $\langle\langle\langle\langle\cdot\rangle\rangle\rangle\rangle$ correspond to the summations of the NN, NNN, NNNN, and NNNNN sites.
-We plot $\tilde{t}_{m}$ in Fig.~\ref{fig:single}c and the detail formula of $\tilde{t}_{m}$ can be found in the supplementary materials.
-By connecting multiple NN hoppings together, the effective long-range hoppings break the time-reversal symmetry, open the band gap, and give a non-zero Chern number to each band.
+where $\langle\cdot\rangle$, $\langle \cdot \rangle_{2}$, $\langle \cdot \rangle_{3}$, and $\langle \cdot \rangle_{4}$ correspond to the summations of the NN, NNN, NNNN, and NNNNN sites.
+We plot $\tilde{t}_{m}$ in Fig.~\ref{fig:single}c and the detailed formula of $\tilde{t}_{m}$ can be found in the appendix.
+The effective NNN hopping amplitude has an imaginary part, which breaks the time-reversal symmetry, opens the band gap, and gives a non-zero Chern number to each band.
 The band flatness ratio is usually used to characterize the potential of many-body topology \cite{Fractional2013CRP}, where the ratio is defined by the band gap divided by the band width of the ground band.
 In Fig.~\ref{fig:single}, we present the flatness ratio, hopping strength and energy bands under different parameters.
-Usually a flat band is required to show the dominated bosonic FQH effect \cite{2011Fractional,neupert2011fractional}, while flatten the band is challenge in ultracold-atom experiments since the intrinsic long-range hoppings are strongly suppressed for far-apart lattice sites.
+Usually a flat band is required to show the dominated bosonic FQH effect \cite{2011Fractional,neupert2011fractional}, while flattening the band is a challenge in ultracold-atom experiments since the intrinsic long-range hoppings are strongly suppressed for remote lattice sites.
 In our scheme, the flatness ratio is less than 2 where the gap is near the same as the band width.
-We find it is still suitable to realize the FQH conductance at 1/2.
+We find it is still suitable to realize the FQH conductance of 1/2.